B-AROL-O/ARNEIS/docs/howto/howto-create-vm-on-azure.md

 If you have administrative rights to a DNS zone you may choose to access your VM using a symbolic name rather than an IP address.

-If so, access your DNS administrative page (in my case, <https://register.it/>) and create an A record to map the name to the IP address assigned to your Raspberry Pi.
+If so, access your DNS administrative page (in my case, <https://register.it/>) and create an A record to map the name to the IP address assigned to your VM.

 In my case